getbraincloud/braincloud-docs/docs/api/2_capi/relay/index.md

 ### Custom Environment Variables

 The following environment variables are used by the relay server which can be configured via Relay server settings page in the dashboard.

+- **PACKET_LOG_ENABLED**: Logs packets sent/received.
+Shouldn't be enabled for production (very spammy).
+Defaults to false.
+- **MAX_PLAYERS**: Maximum number of players allowed to connect to the server.
+Defaults to 40.
+- **ALLOW_REJOIN_BY_PROFILE_ID**: Allows players to reconnect to the server instance if their connection drops (even if they have a new RTT connection as well).
+Only applies for short-lived lobbies (i.e. where "Disband on start" is true).
+Defaults to false.
+- **CONNECTION_TIMEOUT**: Amount of time in seconds that a player is allowed to be connected to the server without sending a packet before being kicked.
+Defaults to 10 secs.
+- **MEMBER_TIMEOUT**: Amount of time to wait in seconds for a player to connect to the server before assuming they aren't coming at all.
+Defaults to 30 secs.
+- **END_MATCH_TIMEOUT**: Amount of time in seconds to stay up before exiting after receiving the END_MATCH packet.
+Defaults to 2 secs.

 :::info
 All the timeout settings are in seconds.
 :::